Welcome to our Log Cabin base guide

 We recommend all of our log cabins are installed on to a solid and perfectly leveled base constructed to a very good standard.
-Like all projects its always best to start as you mean to go on by preparing a concrete or paving stoned base is the keystone to achieve that perfect installation.
+Like all projects its always best to start as you mean to go on by preparing a concrete, paving stoned or wooden framed base is the keystone to achieve a perfectly smooth assembly.